rust-osdev/homepage/content/this-month/2022-07/index.md

 <span class="maintainers">Maintained by [@toku-sa-n](https://github.com/toku-sa-n)</span>

-The `xhci` crate provides types of xHCI structires, such as Registers and TRBs.
+The `xhci` crate provides types of xHCI structures, such as Registers and TRBs.

 We merged the following changes this month: